Contact Information and Links

-- In a college class, the expectation is students will average 2 hours outside of class for each hour spent in class.
+In a college class, the expectation is students will average 2 hours outside of class for each hour spent in class.
 For this class, that means spending 9 hours per week studying.

-If you are unable to participate in this manner, you should withdraw.
-The final day to withdraw is Feb 25.
+If you are unable to participate in the ways desribed above, you should withdraw.
+The final day to withdraw is May 23.